bsobocki/C-_STL_Algorithms_DataStructures/sorting/README.md

 # ___stable_sort___
 ## ___Description___
 Function sorting a data container in range \[first, last\).
-Using this function we **have guarantee** that the order of the element with equivalent value is the same as in the container before sorting.
+Using this function **we have guarantee** that the order of the element with equivalent value is the same as in the array before sorting.
 ## ___Algorithm___

 ### Implementation